-In the money markets, the Land has access to the inter-Länder liquidity pool, whereby individual Länder offer their surplus cash to other Länder, as well as access to the German state financing agency (BRD Finanzagentur GmbH).
+In the money markets, the Land has access to the inter-Länder liquidity pool, whereby individual Länder offer their surplus cash to other Länder, and access to the German state financing agency (BRD Finanzagentur GmbH).

-Interest expenses are expected to account for a modest 2.5% of operating revenue in 2022, having decreased steadily and significantly from levels of up to 9% in the past decade.
+Interest expenses are likely to account for a modest 3% of operating revenue in 2023 and following years, compared with a low 2.1% in 2022.
 Saxony-Anhalt's overall amortisation profile is relatively balanced, and its access to capital markets is very good, based on a broad set of instruments and a sophisticated state treasury management.
+Annual debt-service payments are relatively stable and moderate at below 20% of operating revenue.